t41372/Open-LLM-VTuber/README.md

 This project, by default, launches the audio interaction mode, meaning you can talk to the LLM by voice, and the LLM will talk back to you by voice.

 Edit the `conf.yaml` for configurations.
-You may want to set the speech recognition to faster-whisper, text-to-speech to pyttsx3, live2d to on, and Rag to off to achieve a similar effect to the demo.
+You may want to set the speech recognition to faster-whisper, text-to-speech to edgeTTS, live2d to True, and Rag to off to achieve a similar effect to the demo.
 I recommend turning Rag off because it's incompatible with many new features at the moment.

 If you want to use live2d, run `server.py` to launch the WebSocket communication server and open the URL you set in `conf.yaml` (`http://HOST:PORT`).
 By default, go to `http://localhost:8000`.